 Taking action: learn from leaders

 A number of organizations have realized positive benefits from their public commitments.
 For example, in 2018, Fifth Third Bancorp became the first Fortune 500 company and first bank to sign a power purchase agreement (PPA) to achieve 100% renewable energy through a single project.
 As part of its public announcement, Fifth Third also joined RE100, a corporate leadership initiative from The Climate Group and CDP.
 Fifth Third’s leadership on renewable energy has served as an example to other corporations.
-The firm has realized reputational benefits from this action, in addition to the direct environmental and economic benefits.
+The firm has realized reputational benefits from this action, in addition to the direct environmental benefits.

 “The payoff from setting a public goal was huge: We were the first Fortune 500 to contract for 100% solar power and we expect the project to come online in 2019!" ~ Scott Hassell, Director, Environmental Sustainability, Fifth Third Bank